DASH diet: Healthy eating to lower your blood pressure

 Drinking too much alcohol can increase blood pressure.
-The Dietary Guidelines for Americans recommends that men limit alcohol to no more than two drinks a day and women to one or less.
+The DASH diet recommends that men limit alcohol to two or fewer drinks a day and women one or less.

 DASH diet and weight loss

-The DASH diet generally includes about 2,000 calories a day.
-If you're trying to lose weight, you may need to eat fewer calories.
-You may also need to adjust your serving goals based on your individual circumstances — something your health care team can help you decide.
+The DASH diet is not designed to promote weight loss, but it can be used as part of an overall weight-loss strategy.
+The DASH diet is based on a diet of about 2,000 calories a day.
+If you''re trying to lose weight, though, you may want to eat around 1,600 a day.
+You may need to adjust your serving goals based on your health or individual circumstances — something your health care team can help you decide.

 Tips to cut back on sodium

 The foods at the core of the DASH diet are naturally low in sodium.
 So just by following the DASH diet, you''re likely to reduce your sodium intake.
 You also reduce sodium further by:

 - Using sodium-free spices or flavorings with your food instead of salt

 - Not adding salt when cooking rice, pasta or hot cereal

 - Rinsing canned foods to remove some of the sodium